 Response Management

-When candidates reply across three channels, you need a unified inbox.
+Candidate replies arriving across three channels need a unified inbox.
 Responses scattered across separate email, LinkedIn, and SMS tools create chaos.
 A shared team inbox with real-time updates keeps everyone on the same page - especially for agencies managing outreach across multiple clients.

 Look for tools that consolidate all candidate replies in one view, support team collaboration (assigning conversations, adding notes), and connect to your ATS or CRM so nothing falls through the cracks.
-The worst outcome in automated outreach isn't a low response rate - it's a great response that nobody notices because it landed in a tool nobody checks.
+What actually kills outreach ROI isn’t a low response rate - it’s a great reply that nobody notices because it landed in a tool nobody checks.

 Pin combines all three components - an 850M+ candidate database, multi-channel sequencing across email, LinkedIn, and SMS, and a shared team inbox - in a single platform.
-That integration is why the system produces a 48% response rate: the data, messaging, and tracking are connected end to end.
+That integration is why the system delivers 5x better response rates than industry averages: the data, messaging, and tracking are connected end to end.
+With 91% of users reducing or eliminating LinkedIn Recruiter spend after switching, Pin delivers enterprise-grade outreach at a fraction of what most platforms charge.
 For a broader look at how automated outreach fits into the full hiring workflow, see our guide on how to automate your recruiting workflow with AI.

 Automated Outreach for Agencies vs. In-House Teams